liatrio/backstage-dora-plugin/README.md

      - Required:

        - `dataEndpoint`: This the endpoint on the proxy that provides the deployment data.
 If you are using the `liatrio-dora-api` this will be `data`
-       - `teamListEndpiont`: This the endpoint on the proxy that provides the team and repo owndership data.
+       - `teamListEndpiont`: This the endpoint on the proxy that provides the team and repo ownership data.
 If you are using the `liatrio-dora-api` this will be `teams`
        - `daysToFetch`: This is the number of days worth of data that will be fetched for the charts to have available for display

      - Optional: